candrapwr/IdSiberCoder/README_DEVELOPER.md

 1. `npm install`
 2. Open the folder in VS Code and hit **F5** to launch the Extension Development Host.
 3. Run the command **IdSiberCoder: Open Assistant**.
-4. Enter the API key for your selected provider when prompted (DeepSeek, OpenAI, ZhiPu AI, or Grok), or open the **🔑 API Keys** overlay in the panel header to manage credentials later.
+4. Enter the API key for your selected provider when prompted (DeepSeek, OpenAI, ZhiPu AI, Grok, Claude, or Novita AI), or open the **🔑 API Keys** overlay in the panel header to manage credentials later.
 5. Start chatting—try asking the assistant to inspect or edit a file in your workspace.
-Use the sessions icon in the panel header to revisit, rename, or delete earlier threads, and the model dropdown in the composer to pivot between DeepSeek, OpenAI, ZhiPu AI, and Grok.
+Use the sessions icon in the panel header to revisit, rename, or delete earlier threads, and the model dropdown in the composer to pivot between DeepSeek, OpenAI, ZhiPu AI, Grok, Claude, and Novita AI.

 ## Contributing